A New Bandit Setting Balancing Information from State Evolution and Corrupted Context

 where $I$ is the indicator function being $1$ if $k=j$ and $0$ otherwise.
 We now derive the expression $\frac{d H_{i,\pi}}{dt}$.
 For the derivation, we assume that the gradient bandit needs to decide between two policies and assume Bernoulli distributed rewards.
 Furthermore, we omit the subscript $i$ for ease of notation.
 Thus, given the update equations above, we have to consider the following four cases:

-Note the second term on the RHS of each of these update equations can be interpreted as a case dependent derivative of the respective weights.
-Note that we have expressed all probabilities in terms of one policy $\pi_0$, which we can do since $pb_1 := 1-pb_0$.
+Note the second term on the RHS of each of these update equations can be interpreted as a case-dependent derivative of the respective weights.
+Note that we have expressed all probabilities in terms of one policy $\pi_0$, which we can do since $pb_1:= 1-pb_0$.